Ziad181/Ziad181/README.md

 ## 🚀 About Me

-Web Development Team Lead with 6+ years of experience building scalable web applications, SaaS platforms, enterprise dashboards, and multi-tenant systems.

-I specialize in Laravel, Vue.js, REST APIs, database design, Redis caching, performance optimization, and production-ready system architecture.

-My work focuses on building maintainable, secure, and business-driven software products — from early-stage startup ideas to scalable platforms used in real production environments.
+Software Engineer with 6+ years of experience designing, developing, and scaling software products across travel, tourism, recruitment, e-commerce, and business management industries.
+Experienced in leading engineering teams, architecting scalable systems, and delivering end-to-end products from concept to production.
+Contributed to the successful delivery of 50+ software projects and the development of 20+ business platforms serving thousands of end users.
+Strong expertise in Laravel, PHP, Vue.js, React.js, system architecture, database design, API integrations, cloud infrastructure, and performance optimization.
+Passionate about building high-quality software that is scalable, maintainable, and aligned with business goals.

 ---